-of eliminating or phasing out POPs under the SC.
-The following action plans will be developed: Activity: institutional and regulatory strengthening measures; Activity: measures to reduce or eliminate releases from intentional production and use; Activity: production, import and export, use, stockpiles and wastes of POPs pesticides (Annex A chemicals); • Activity: production, import and export, use, identification, labelling, removal, storage and disposal of industrial POPs (Annex A chemicals); • Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals if used in the country; • Activity: register for specific exemptions and the continuing need for exemptions (Article 4); Action plan: measures to reduce releases from unintentional production (Article 5); Activity: measures to reduce releases from stockpiles and wastes (Article 6) Strategy: identification of stockpiles, articles in use and wastes; Activity: manage stockpiles and appropriate measures for handling and disposal of articles in use; • Strategy: identification of contaminated sites (Annex A, B and C Chemicals) and remediation in an environmentally sound manner; Activity: facilitating or undertaking information exchange and stakeholder involvement; Activity: public awareness, information and education (Article 10); Activity: effectiveness evaluation (article 16);Activity: reporting; Activity: research, development and monitoring (article 11); Activity: technical and financial assistance (articles 12 and 13).
+- Activity: institutional and regulatory strengthening measures; - Activity: measures to reduce or eliminate releases from intentional production and use; - Activity: production, import and export, use, stockpiles and wastes of POPs pesticides (Annex A chemicals); - Activity: production, import and export, use, identification, labelling, removal, storage and disposal of industrial POPs (Annex A chemicals); - Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals if used in the country; - Activity: register for specific exemptions and the continuing need for exemptions (Article 4); - Action plan: measures to reduce releases from unintentional production (Article 5); - Activity: measures to reduce releases from stockpiles and wastes (Article 6) - Strategy: identification of stockpiles, articles in use and wastes; - Activity: manage stockpiles and appropriate measures for handling and disposal of articles in use: - Strategy: identification of contaminated sites (Annex A, B and C Chemicals) and remediation in an environmentally sound manner; - Activity: facilitating or undertaking information exchange and stakeholder involvement; - Activity: public awareness, information and education (Article 10); - Activity: effectiveness evaluation (article 16); - Activity: reporting; - Activity: research, development and monitoring (article 11); - Activity: technical and financial assistance (articles 12 and 13).

 Regarding PBDEs, respectively, the action plans should address the need to identify the presence of articles containing these chemicals in the recycling and waste streams and to assess appropriate disposal technology.
-The development of action plans for PFOS, its salts, and perfluorooctane sulfonyl fluoride (PFOS-F) should be built on the basic inventory of PFOS uses and acceptable purposes and specific exemptions for the production and use of PFOS for which the country has registered, if any.
+The development of action plans for PFOS, its salts, and perfluoroctane sulfonyl fluoride (PFOS-F) should be built on the basic inventory of PFOS uses and acceptable purposes and specific exemptions for the production and use of PFOS for which the country has registered, if any.